joshvdb/Portfolio-Analytics/README.md

 This project uses the Capital Asset Pricing Model and high-frequency trading analytics to gain insight into an equity portfolio.
 It allows a user to select a set of equities (by ticker), and plots a range of standard portfolio metrics (volatility, VaR, Expected Shortfall, Sharpe Ratio, etc), and high-frequency trading analytics (SMA, EMA, VWAP, TWAP).

+# Installation Instructions

+The requirements file can be installed using the below commands in a terminal:

+**Conda:** conda install --file requirements.txt

+**Pip:** pip install -r requirements.txt

 # Current Analytics

 1. Portfolio R-Squared